andrtell/cs-notes/c/2009-compile.md

 ----

-Compiling and installing a versioned library.
+Compiling and installing a library (with versions).

 ----